FREQUENTLY ASKED QUESTIONS

 Where will we be staying?

-You will be staying in a Belizian hotel in Burrell Boom, Belize called the Black Orchid Resort.
+You will be staying in a Belizian local hotel.
 Hotels in Belize are a little different from hotels in the U.S., but we have chosen the best hotel we can find that offer the services we need.
 This hotel is affordable and in a good location relatively close to where we serve.
 Some of the communities do not have hotels in close proximity that we are comfortable with, so you may have to travel a good distance each day to reach the community you are working in.
-Check out the website for the Black Orchid here!

 What will we be doing in Belize?